exasol/script-languages/exaudfclient/README.md

     --define benchmark=true # This language is only for test and development purpose and benchmarks the performance of the C++ Implementation

-The main targets are //:exaudfclient and //:exaudfclient_py3.
-The former one compiles with Python 2 support if Python is via defines enable.
-The later one instead compiles with Python 3 support.
+The main targets is //:exaudfclient.

 ## Visualizing the build dependencies

 Bazel allows to query the dependencies of a target.
 Furthermore, it can export the dependencies as .dot file.
 With Graphviz you can generate figures from the .dot file.
 The script visualize_deps.sh and visualize_all.sh wrap this process.
-The script visualize_all.sh visualizes the dependencies of the main targets //:exaudfclient and //:exaudfclient_py3.
+The script visualize_all.sh visualizes the dependencies of the main targets //:exaudfclient.
 The script visualize_deps.sh visualizes the dependencies of given targets.

     visualize_deps.sh <targets>